Konstantin Kalinin

 All these options help staking apps remove a lot of friction for customers looking for passive crypto income.
 Suppose they were to stake with a defi protocol directly on a blockchain.
 In that case, they’d have to install a crypto wallet, purchase stablecoins, trade them for the required tokens, and then make their way through puzzling interfaces.

-How to Choose a Technology Stack
+How to Choose a Tech Stack for DeFi Staking Platform Development

 We don’t really get too much choice when considering a tech stack for defi staking app development.
 The main goal is to find a suitable protocol that generates enough staking rewards and has the potential for greater traction (developed blockchain ecosystem, vibrant tokenomics, low inflation rate, etc.).